Ross-Davidson-HW/3d-Graphics-2022/Interactive/README.md

 While I could have used the mouse and scroll callbacks already in the template, I felt it better to implement my own from scratch to help me learn how it works.

-Ultimately the majority of this falls on myself for not fully preparing or realising how difficult C++ is, combined with my job requiring me to work every Thursday, thus missing the labs.
+Ultimately the majority of this not working out falls on myself for not fully preparing or realising how difficult C++ is, combined with my job requiring me to work every Thursday, thus missing the labs.
+All I can do now is try and learn this outside course time to improve and ensure I am ready once it comes time to join the industry.